-Study of professional practice in special education assessment, including ecological, classroom and curriculum-based assessment; normand criterion-referenced testing; diagnostic instruments and procedures; and alternative assessment strategies.
+This course is a study of professional practice in special education assessment, including ecological, classroom and curriculum-based assessment; normand criterion-referenced testing; diagnostic instruments and procedures; and alternative assessment strategies.
 Observation of school-based assessment techniques and practical application of learned techniques is required.
 Prerequisites: MED 570 and MED 559.